Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 The textile arts are usually ancillary to the major movements in furniture & interior design & due to the ephemeral nature of textiles & wallpaper [with the exception of carpets] it was easy for manufacturers to adopt the latest fad or fashion & the taste for pattern & colour changed more rapidly in this filed than any other.

 Electric colours dominated in the early 1920s, vivid shades of lavender, orange-red & hot pink were juxtaposed with lime-greens & chrome yellows to generate a psychedelic palette.
 The late 1920s ushered in more neutral colour schemes with the emphasis on texture - charcoal, bottle green, dusty brown.
 The familiar motifs from the Near East, the Orient, folk art, cubism & fauvism were applied with great vigour to textiles, resulting mostly in floral & geometric patterns.
+Tapestries & rugs were often made to designs created by artists like Henri Matisse, George Rouault, Fernand Léger & Pablo Picasso.
+In Germany the Bauhaus revived the textile industry & demonstrated an affinity for colour reminiscent of the work of Paul Klee, whose teaching at the workshops helped to free the Bauhaus artists from the conventions of textile pattern & ornament.

 The decorative & sculptural as well as the functional Art Deco glass work had heavy, thick walls, deeply etched or internal decoration like air bubbles & smoky tints, streaks & whorls of mottled & marbled, muted colour.
 Deeply acid cut abstract & geometric designs contrasted with the polished & raised areas.
 Transparent glass was decorated in abstract geometric designs with bright enamels painted on both the outside & inside surfaces, elaborately detailed & brilliantly coloured, gilded, mirrored & sandblasted matte to contrast with the polished areas.

 René Lalique, famous for his glass work, started as a jewellery designer and his first glass work was his exquisite and innovative perfume bottles.
 He soon expanded his repertoire to sculptural forms & figurines, lighting, candelabra, car bonnet mascots, vases, wineglasses, chandeliers, tableware, clocks and a glass fountain for the 1925 Paris Exposition.
 His glass work achieved its exceptionally high relief by blowing or casting the glass into moulds, the glass left clear or in jewel-like colours created with metallic oxides - ruby red, emerald green, sometimes simulating the effect of aging by exposing the glass to metallic oxide fumes.
 While his themes included naturalistic or stylized animals, flowers, human & mythical forms & abstract geometric patterns, his favourite was the female nude.
+Other Art Deco glass work included painted & leaded glass windows with the Art Deco motifs, pâte-de-verre, glass engraved to look like bass-relief sculpture, overlaying transparent glass with transparent coloured layers, cut with repeating geometric patterns, cased rose & alabaster glassware, wired glass for internal architectural partitioning & glass bricks to seperate interior spaces & diffuse daylight.
+In furniture it was used for table tops, shelves & textured glass panels.

 Nowhere was the awareness of Orientalism more pronounced than in the Art Deco ceramics, in both the densely decorated & brilliant colours of chinoiserie, often reminiscent of cloisonne enamel work and the simple, monochromatic Japanesque pieces with their subtle, earthy colours, sometimes merged into elegant, monochromatic pieces in rich colours.
 A variety of Art Deco motifs - the neo-classical, the jazz & abstract geometrical, in black & vivid metallic glazes, most prominently, orange, amber, red & forest green.